tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 Note that the HPKE algorithm identifiers are those which match the client's
-chosen Ciphersuite, according to {{hpke-map}}.
+chosen CipherSuite, according to {{hpke-map}}.
 The client MAY replace any large,
 duplicated extensions in ClientHelloInner with the corresponding "outer_extensions"
 extension, as described in {{outer-extensions}}.

+The client then generates a ClientHelloInner value.
+In addition to the normal
+values, ClientHelloInner MUST also contain:

+ - an "echo_nonce" extension
+ - TLS padding {{!RFC7685}}

+The padding SHOULD contain X bytes of padding, where X = ECHOConfig.maximum_name_length - length(dns_name),
+rounded up to the nearest multiple of 16, and dns_name is the DNS name in the
+ClientHelloInner "server_name" extension.

+When offering an encrypted ClientHello, the client MUST NOT offer to resume any
+non-ECHO PSKs.
+It additionally MUST NOT offer to resume any sessions for TLS 1.2
+or below.

 The encrypted ClientHello value is then computed as: